tigershan1130/RLSimUE/README.md

   - TD3's deterministic policy might be more prone to getting stuck in a single behavior, which might not be robust to uncertainties.
 (Get Stuck circling around)

 #### Conclusion:
   SAC + VAE(Decided): Allows for a two-stage training process.
 First, train the VAE on depth images (offline).
 Then, train SAC using the compressed latent vectors.
-This separation simplifies debugging and can lead to faster initial results, The paper from [2][3] gives pretty good results using SAC+VAE
-  TD3 + CNN: Requires end-to-end training, where the CNN and policy must learn simultaneously.
-This can be slower and more challenging to debug.
+This separation simplifies debugging and can lead to faster initial results, The paper from [2][3] gives pretty good results using SAC+VAE.
+We were thinking about using (TD3 + CNN), but it requires end-to-end training, where the CNN and policy must learn simultaneously, we have doubts it will be trained faster as input vector would be messy going into this CNN+TD3 at once, even though TD3 itself have fast intial learning process we have doubts it can be trained faster and have better results at the end.

 ### Expected Performance (NEED TO DO MORE RESEARCH):
 * Navigation Accuracy: ??